bocadilloproject/bocadillo/docs/how-to/test-pytest.md

 [fixtures]: https://docs.pytest.org/en/latest/fixture.html

-When using pytest, we recommend you setup some [fixtures] that provision to application instance, a [test client](/guides/tooling/testing.md#test-client) and a [live server](/guides/tooling/testing.md#live-server).
+When using pytest, we recommend you setup some [fixtures] to provision an [application instance](/guides/app.md), a [test client](/guides/tooling/testing.md#test-client) and a [live server](/guides/tooling/testing.md#live-server).
 By doing so, you'll be able to write tests in a more concise fashion.

 You can use this sample `conftest.py` as a starting point: